GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 === Dataset collection
 <sec:active_ssl:results:dataset>

-In order to design, run and evaluate our method on the #acr("ASSL") task, the simulator is used to generate a synthetic dataset.
+In order to design, run, and evaluate our method on the #acr("ASSL") task, the simulator is used to generate a synthetic dataset.
-Specifically, we leverage the ability of our simulator to model _dynamic_ discrete-time environments (see @sec:simulator:simulator:features:dynamic_scenarios).
+Specifically, we leverage our simulator's ability to model _dynamic_ discrete-time environments (see @sec:simulator:simulator:features:dynamic_scenarios).
 The latter consists of a repository of independent $H$-steps trajectories.

 *Acoustic objects and movement policy.*
 First, a random number of speech sources $z_i$ is sampled uniformly between one and four.
 Those $z_i$ sources get randomly positioned in the reverberant room.
-The reverberation time $T_60$ has been set to 0.5s and the room measures $4 times 7$ meters.
+The reverberation time $T_60$ has been set to 0.5s, and the room measures $4 times 7$ meters.
 We pick a random starting side (top, bottom, left, or right) and randomly place the agent equipped with a four-microphone array in a 50cm strip along the corresponding wall.
-The agent aims at a random direction, yet ensuring that it turns its back to the wall it starts against.
+The agent aims in a random direction, yet it ensures that it turns its back on the wall it starts against.
 The range of possible initial orientations can be observed on @fig:active_ssl:results:dataset_init.

 #include "figures/dataset_setup/figure.typ"